 Ms. Williams noted the committee has already approved the changes to 3-306.01.
 There being one change, Ms. Williams presented the revised rule to the committee.
 The committee briefly discussed the term "referee."
 The committee discussed the process probation officers should use to utilize an interpreter.
 Mr. Pearson said he has concerns with probation officers assigning interpreters for out-of-court meetings because it affects TCE budgets.
-Mr. Pearson said often the probation officers to get his prior approval before they use financial resources.
+Mr. Pearson said often the probation officers are not meeting with the defendant, but instead meeting with their families.
+Mr. Pearson requires his probation officers to get his prior approval before they use financial resources.
 Mr. Pearson said this might be a good topic for the juvenile TCE meeting.
 Mr. Pearson said the probation officers are allowing families to interpret during informal meetings.
 The committee determined that a more thorough revision of all the interpreter rules is necessary.